0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 For the first time in the album, the protagonist solidifies two things: (1) the length of his drug addiction, and (2) the amount of time he has been in the relationship.
 Assuming he started abusing drugs around the same time his relationship started to sour, this means that this relationship has been contaminating his life for many years.
 Such a long history of abuse puts into context that the protagonist has been in a constant battle for many years.
 Additionally, his dependence on this abuser could be further explained by his economic shortcomings as he might not have enough money to move out on his own.
 In particular, LGBTQ+ people often have a more difficult time finding and keeping full-filling jobs due to homophobia and workplace discrimination [job source].
 Once again, intersectionalism hurts the protagonist of the story as his multiple identities and traits makes him more vulnerable to multiple risks in his life.

-- [insert job thing here]
-- Drinking problem that goes very far back
-- Bad work environment that makes it hard to be independent

 ```ad-quote
 title: **wetdream** 4:R:3
 My body's failing me one sickle cell at a time